by Craig Strachan

 Mac Jones, Alabama, QB

-The Belichick – Saban connection strikes again as the Patriots pick up another Alabama defensive star.
+The Belichick – Saban connection strikes again as the Patriots pick up another Alabama star.

 Las Vegas Raiders